 Unfortunately, despite all that, a put-back layup from Iowa’s Filip Rebraca and an all too familiar alley oop flush for Keegan Murray gave Iowa a seven-point lead at the under-four minute timeout.
 A huge basket off a baseline drive for Taine Murray gave Virginia life before Rebraca abused Shedrick in the post to take the advantage back to seven.

 Beekman drove to the hoop for a score before Rebraca once again went to work on Shedrick.
 Yet, two missed free throws canceled out any advantage gained there.

 A massive three from Taine Murray brought the ‘Hoos within two points and the game went under the two minute mark.
 Another Murray three gave Virginia its first lead in ages.
 But, a triple from Bohannon in response gave Iowa the lead once again.

 Kihei Clark proceeded to show off his big game chops with a clutch pull up three with 45 seconds remaining to give Virginia the lead once more.
-The ‘Hoos got a huge stop on the proceeding defensive possession as Murray grabbed the defensive rebound.
-However in a rare moment that reminded fans of his youth, the Kiwi missed the front end of a one-and-one which meant Iowa had a chance to win the game with the ball and under 30 seconds left.
+The ‘Hoos got a huge stop on the proceeding defensive possession with Murray grabbing the defensive rebound.
+However, in a rare moment that reminded fans of his youth, the Kiwi missed the front end of a one-and-one which meant Iowa had a chance to win the game with the ball and under 30 seconds left.

 A jump ball forced by Reece Beekman stalled the Hawkeye attack.
 But, with possession remaining with Iowa, the Hawkeyes remained in control.
 Joe Toussaint proceeded to crush the dreams of a thrilling comeback victory with a clutch floater with eight seconds left.
-A miss from Kihei Clark on the other end put the coffin in the ‘Hoos chances as Kadin Shedrick’s put-back attempt was blocked.
+A miss from Kihei Clark on the other end put the coffin in the ‘Hoos chances with Kadin Shedrick’s put-back attempt being blocked.